Firm Profile > Preiskel & Co LLP > London, England

 Preiskel & Co LLP > Firm Profile

 Preiskel & Co is a business law firm, based in the City of London, which specialises in UK and international corporate, commercial (including IPR) and regulatory matters with a focus on TMT.
+The firm also has strong dispute resolution and film and TV departments.

 The firm: Preiskel & Co was founded in 2004.
 Since inception, the firm’s practice has expanded beyond its core telecoms, media and technology expertise to build a leading competition law practice, as well as developing its general IPR, fintech, retail, franchising and cleantech practices.